myuniversitysubmission/Homework_Assignment_3/README.md

 ---

 🧾 Conclusion
-This project successfully simulates real-world concurrency scenarios using Java.
+This assignment successfully simulates real-world concurrency scenarios using Java.
 It demonstrates how multiple threads can work together efficiently while avoiding conflicts through synchronization and controlled resource access.
 The AGV Charging and Task Execution simulations provide a clear understanding of how concurrency improves performance and responsiveness in software systems.